 I was fortunate enough to acquire this generator last fall.
 It was new in 1969 and has unknown hours on it, but it appears in decent shape.
 I am going to do a level two overhaul and install it as backup power for my house/shop.
 The first order of business is a complete inspection.
-I discovered a few problems; the starter didn’t crank, the distributor was loose, and the carburetor had some burned out chunk of metal attached to it.
+I discovered a few problems; the starter didn’t crank, the distributor was loose, and the carburetor had some burned-out chunk of metal attached to it.

 First, the starter: These units use a Prestolite MEO3006 starter, which is common to several Chrysler products from the late ’60s and early ’70s.
 This is obviously a replacement unit, as it is not “Onan Green.”
 When I hooked a battery up and tried to turn the motor over, the start relay clicked but nothing else happened.
 I dismounted the starter and removed the starter solenoid.
-The interior of the starter motor looked in good condition, which points the solenoid.
+The interior of the starter motor looked in good condition, which points to the solenoid.
 Sure enough, I removed the back of that unit and found two wires burned through and a large blackened area.
-While I had the starter off, I hooked it up to a 12 volt battery and it worked fine.
-A new starter costs $469.00, a new solenoid cost $59.00.
+While I had the starter off, I hooked it up to a 12-volt battery and it worked fine.
+A new starter costs $469.00, and a new solenoid cost $59.00.
 I opted for the solenoid.

 The next thing is the distributor.
 I was checking the points and contemplating replacing the breaker points with an electronic ignition when I discovered the distributor could turn 1/8 of a turn in each direction, as when making timing adjustments.

 I used a 3/8 box wrench and tighten up the clamp holding the distributor shaft.
 It took several turns and makes me wonder why it was loose.
 I will have to check the timing with a light once I get it running.
 This also could be why the generator was not running when we took it out of service.

 As for the points, they look brand new, as do the rotor and distributor cap.

 The spark plugs look well used and the plug wires look original.